 Our method works on the principle of the cascade: each step is built on the information collected in the previous step.
 The result is a planned, standardized and repetitive approach that ensures success while reducing costs and associated manpower.

-The different stages of the process can be grouped under 4 phases.
-The audit phase is a prerequisite for the establishment of a lubrication plan.
+The different stages of the process can be grouped into 4 phases.
+The audit phase is a prerequisite for the setup of a lubrication plan.

 This first step consists in evaluating the performance of the lubrication practices currently in place within the production unit.
 This evaluation is essential because it allows to set clearly defined progress objectives but also to serve as a reference for the assessment of future improvements.